 SEAMAP Real-time Plots for the year 2011

-Below is the first preliminary data summary for the 2011 SEAMAP Summer Shrimp/Groundfish Survey in the northern Gulf of Mexico.
-This week's summary includes sampling from June 1 through June 5 by the Mississippi vessel Tommy Munro and by Texas vessels.
-Catch data from the Tommy Munro were taken with a 40-ft trawl.
-Catch data from the Texas vessels were taken with 20-ft trawls.
+Below is the seventh preliminary data summary for the 2011 SEAMAP Summer Shrimp/Groundfish Survey in the northern Gulf of Mexico.
+This week's summary includes sampling from July 10 through July 16 by the NMFS vessel Oregon II.
+Catch data from the Oregon II were taken with a 40-ft trawl.

 Plotted catch rates have been converted to pounds per hour for a 40-ft trawl (20-ft trawl x 2).
 Shrimp counts are heads-on.
 The squares on the charts are 10-minute grids.
 The number in each grid square is the average catch or count from all stations (may be one or more stations) that were sampled within a particular grid.
 The sampling stations were located randomly by depth zone.

 The catch data indicated that the highest catch rate of brown shrimp was 59.3 lb/hr in 20 fm at 28° 43' N. lat. and 92° 14' W. long.
 The highest catch rate of white shrimp was 21.4 lb/hr in 11 fm at 29° 02' N. lat. and 92° 10' W. long.
 The highest catch rate of pink shrimp was 0.3 lb/hr in 13 fm at 28° 55' N. lat. and 93° 04' W. long.
 The maximum total catch rate excluding the three shrimp species was 702.2 lb/hr in 16 fm at 28° 44' N. lat. and 93° 10' W. long.Back to 2011